Sengoku Dynasty similar games & best alternatives

 Game with the same Progression vibe

-4"Strong emphasis on accumulating resources, unlocking tech, and upgrading factories."
+4"Strong emphasis on accumulating resources, unlocking tech, and upgrading equipment and buildings."

 "Strong emphasis on accumulating resources, upgrading tools, buildings, and unlocking new technologies and regions."